Validator

 Option validation

 We use the term validation to refer to the “sanity check” of option definitions.
 It is meant for use during development, whereas in production it would impose an unnecessary performance penalty on your application.
-In this sense, validations behave like assertions: they assert that your program will work as expected when delivered to end-users.
+In this sense, validations behave like assertions: they ensure that your program will work as expected when delivered to end-users.

 function.
 It accepts the following parameters: